MFR6340/theenglishextension.org/young-world-3/unit-2: Friendships.md

 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

-This unit covers the attributes of a good friend.
+**This unit covers the attributes of a good friend.
 It also discusses emotions and feelings.
+Here are some suggestions for native English speakers for literature that is related to this theme:**

 ## A Bear Called Paddington